BishopFox/asminject/docs/examples-python-extract-and-decompile.md

 The exported content will also include a lot of additional data, such as JSON definitions of object trees, source code for individual functions, and so on.
 This information is typically not necessary when the target process is a regular Python script running in a Python interpreter, but is important for other cases, and discussed further below.

+The [Automated source code tree reconstruction](#automated-source-code-tree-reconstruction) section, below, describes a scripted process that attempts to reconstruct the original source code tree from the exported data.

 ## Extract and Decompile Python code from a running PyInstaller-based process

 [PyInstaller](https://pyinstaller.org/) strips the source code property from objects, but there is still enough metadata left to reconstruct most of the same information from a process running in memory.